 As a result of a lawsuit filed by another entity claiming that our use of the name "NeXt" infringes upon certain existing trademarks, we, along with NeXt Asset Management and NeXt Innovation Service Company, have determined to change our respective names prior to May 31, 2011.
-We currently expect to operate under the name "Global Silicon Valley Corp." upon completion of the necessary documentation to effect the name change.
-In addition, we currently expect NeXt Asset Management and NeXt Innovation Service Company to operate under the names "Global Silicon Valley Asset Management" and "Global Silicon Valley Service Company," respectively.
+We currently expect to operate under the name "Growth Silicon Valley Corp." upon completion of the necessary documentation to effect the name change.
+In addition, we currently expect NeXt Asset Management and NeXt Innovation Service Company to operate under the names "Growth Silicon Valley Asset Management" and "Growth Silicon Valley Service Company," respectively.
+Notwithstanding our proposed new name, we do not intend to limit our focus to portfolio companies operating in Silicon Valley.

-Unless otherwise noted, the information contained in this prospectus assumes (i) that the underwriters' overallotment option is not exercised and (ii) an initial public offering price of \$15.00 per share.
+Unless otherwise noted, the information contained in this prospectus assumes that the underwriters' overallotment option is not exercised.